Seven Keys to Unlock Your Brain Power this Spring

 Use herbs and aromas to enhance mental potential

-Shankhapushp or Aloeweed, the authentic Brahmi or Herpestis monniera and Indian Pennywort or Centella asiatica, also known as Gotu Kola, are some well-known Ayurvedic herbs known to promote the health and functioning of the mind.
-Aloeweed, for example, enhances memory and problem-solving ability even under situations of day-to-day stress.
-Gotu Kola is a memory-enhancer with vayasthapana or age-inhibitng qualities.
+Shankhapushpi or Aloeweed, the authentic Brahmi or Herpestis monnieri, and Indian Pennywort or Centella asiatica, also known as Gotu Kola, are some well-known ayurvedic herbs known to promote the health and functioning of the mind.
+Aloeweed, for example, enhances memory and problem-solving ability, even under situations of day-to-day stress.
+Gotu Kola is a memory-enhancer with vayasthapana, or age-inhibitng qualities.

 Synergistic formulas that contain not only these herbs but other supporting and balancing herbs such as Ashwagandha (Winter Cherry) to help boost resistance to stress are ideal, especially for individuals in high-stress job environments who need to be at the peak of their mental potential on a consistent basis.

 Maharishi Ayurveda offers a wide range of mind supplements.
 Intelligence Plus (formerly Study Power) has been shown in research to increase intelligence.
 It is useful for anyone who has to learn new information.
-Mind Plus enhances problem solving ability, and is available in syrup form for faster assimilation.
-Youthful Mind helps maintain mental clarity and memory no matter what your age.
+Mind Plus enhances problem-solving ability, and is available in syrup form for faster assimilation.
+Organic Youthful Mind helps maintain mental clarity and memory no matter what your age.

 Manage stress levels